-While the proposed Community Plan contains no plans for development or construction at this time, over the planning horizon, future development within the UDB may result in the eventual construction of residences, and establishment of commercial and industrial use, and streets (and other infrastructure such as curbs, gutters, sidewalks, sewer and water collection/distribution systems, etc.).
+While the proposed Community Plan Update contains no plans for development or construction, over the planning horizon, future development within the UDB may result in the eventual construction of residences, and establishment of commercial and industrial use, and streets (and other infrastructure such as curbs, gutters, sidewalks, sewer and water collection/distribution systems, etc.).
 Such future activity could cause a substantial adverse change in the significance of a historical resource were any such resources to be located within the planning area.
-Both the CHRIS and SLF searches yielded negative results, and therefore the Community Plan itself will have no impact on this resource.
+The proposed Project would not result in a substantial adverse change in the significance of an historical, archaeological, or paleontological resource as defined in Section 15064.5 of the CEQA Guidelines.
+Although no cultural resources were identified in the records search, there will, nonetheless, be a potentially significant impact if cultural resources were uncovered during proposed specific development project construction; however, implementation of the Mitigation Measures CUL-1 and CUL-2 (and also contained in the Mitigation Monitoring and Reporting Program) are included as part of this Mitigated Negative Declaration to reduce potential impacts to historical, archaeological, or paleontological resources to less than significant with mitigation.